Cadre-Building In the Wilderness

-Catechism of a class-struggle unionist
+Catechism of a Class-Struggle Unionist

 This document represents my personal opinions at the time of writing, and not the official position of any organization to which I belong.
 What is a labor union?
 A labor union is “the first attempt of the workers to abolish competition between workers” (Engels 1845, Condition of the Working Class in England).
 This means: 1) […]